 I am so happy that I finally got around to making a cauliflower falafel recipe.
 Cauliflower really is a superb low carb alternative to chickpeas.

 My kids are pretty critical when it comes to keto versions of their favourite foods.
-This keto falafel got the thumbs up from everyone.
-It really is that good!
+This falafel got the thumbs up from everyone.
+It really is that good - definitely on a par with my spinach balls!
 Plus, it's low in net carbs.
 Win-win!

 - Cauliflower - The fresher, the better!

 - Egg - I used large eggs.